okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 Currently, the SDK only supports the primary factor for the Org’s global sign in policy to be set to **Password / IDP**.
-This limitation is due to the fact that the SDK currently only supports password and IDP as factors to sign in to an application.
+This limitation is due to the fact that the SDK currently only supports password and IDP as factors to sign in to an app.
 To identify the current value for this field perform the following steps:

 1. In the Admin Console (for the Okta org you set up in the previous step),